emipa606/BeastsoftheRim/README.md

 You can download the A17 mod files by following this link: https://www.dropbox.com/s/z0clfuulxqh85hs/Beasts%20of%20the%20Rim%20A17.zip?dl=0
 Let me know of any suggestions or improvements if you come up with any.
 Thanks.

-For compatibility between Beasts of the Rim and A Dog Said use http://steamcommunity.com/sharedfiles/filedetails/?id=944381237]LBE's ADS Easy Patcher!
-Use the easy patcher if you are using muliple race/animal mods.
+For compatibility between Beasts of the Rim and A Dog Said use [LBE's ADS Easy Patcher!](http://steamcommunity.com/sharedfiles/filedetails/?id=944381237) Use the easy patcher if you are using muliple race/animal mods.

 If you want a version of the mod that doesn't add any humanoid creatures to RimWorld, then please follow the link to Beasts of the Rim (Classic): http://steamcommunity.com/sharedfiles/filedetails/?id=949084914